Edward J. Cotter, Jr. Memorial Fund

 At the time, police departments and funeral homes answered calls for emergency healthcare.
 "The early ambulances looked like hearses because they actually were hearses built for a new purpose," David said.
 Local Valley businesses helped raise enough money to fund the Storm Ambulance Corps' first ambulance.

 "My grandfather ran the Corps from that point until 1985 and, shortly after, my father, Thomas Lenart, took over and ran the Corps until 2010," said Lenart.

 Ed Cotter Jr. went on to be a Fire Chief of the Derby Fire Department and a Fire Commissioner in Derby.
 Cotter Jr. would become instrumental in starting the Valley Fire Training School and was a drillmaster in the New Haven Fire School.

 Cotter also pursued a second career as a Derby reporter and photographer for The Evening Sentinel.
 He was also a photographer for the Derby Police Department.

 David also ran the Storm Ambulance Corps after his father and is proud of his grandfather's legacy.
 He is currently the Assistant Chief of the Derby fire Department.
 In addition, David's mother, Ellen Lenart, and his sister, Brie are EMTs.
 His older brother, Thomas Lenart, Jr., is a past Chief of the Derby Fire Department.

-Edward J. Cotter, Jr. dedicated his life as a volunteer firefighter, leading the community through events such as the Flood of 1955, and was inducted to the Connecticut Halls of Fame for both Journalism and Firefighters.
-The fund in his name benefits Storm Ambulance Corps and St. Mary’s Church in Derby, where he attended mass several times each week.
+Edward J. Cotter, Jr. dedicated his life as a volunteer firefighter, leading the community through events such as the Flood of 1955, and was inducted to the Connecticut Halls of Fame for both Journalism and Firefighters, as well as the Derby Hall of Fame.
+The fund in his name benefits Storm Ambulance Corps and St. Mary's Church in Derby, where he attended mass several times each week.
 David said.
-“Supporting these two groups through this fund was a natural fit and a great way to honor his legacy.”
+"Supporting these two groups through this fund was a natural fit and a great way to honor his legacy."